 They help to ensure international and domestic visitors are doing and spending more while they travel around New Zealand.
 The i-SITE New Zealand brand is owned and managed by Tourism New Zealand.
-You can find out more about the individual i-SITEs and how to contact them on their home page at i-site.org.
+You can find out more about the individual i-SITEs and how to contact them at isite.nz.

 About the i-SITE Network

 i-SITE New Zealand is our official visitor information network.
-There are over 80 i-SITE Visitor Centres around New Zealand, which provide international visitors, domestic travellers and locals with comprehensive, up-to-date information and a New Zealand-wide booking service for activities, attractions, accommodation and transport.
+There are over 60 i-SITE Visitor Centres across New Zealand, which provide international visitors, domestic travellers and locals with comprehensive, up-to-date information and a New Zealand-wide booking service for activities, attractions, accommodation and transport.

 Many of our visitors will wait until they arrive in New Zealand to book parts of their holiday, including local transport, accommodation and activities.
 The i-SITE Network provides a brand that is trusted by our visitors to provide good quality, useful and relevant information that is vital to ensuring these visitors have a safe, stress-free and rewarding New Zealand holiday.